SamuelSnowball/JavaPlayground/JOOQ/README.md

 Some of the codegen packages were renamed between versions, so I changed the driver package name in the pom file.

+Debugging
+- Delete the data folder / volume here: C:\Users\SamSnowball\Desktop\Projects\jooqmysqlvolume
+- Recreate the container

+Note the logs say root@localhost is created with an empty password so you can't login via adminer, not an issue for now.

 This is the contents of the schema.sql file we pass in as a volume:

 ```